Drugs Affecting Heart Rate

 To manage digoxin toxicity: Give digoxin-specific antibody fragments + correct K+ abnormalities

-B1 agonists
+B1 agonists – Dobutamine

 Side effects

-- May precipitate hypertension
+May precipitate hypertension

-- May precipitate dysrhythmias (tachycardia)
+May precipitate dysrhythmias (tachycardia)

-L-type Calcium Channel blockers
+Calcium Channel blockers – Verapamil, diltiazem

 Side effects